SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 These arguments control the timestepping routines.

+#### Basic Stepsize Control

+These are the standard options for controlling stepping behavior.

 * `adaptive`: Turns on adaptive timestepping for appropriate methods.
 Default is true.
 * `abstol`: Absolute tolerance in adaptive timestepping.
 Defaults to 1e-6.
 * `reltol`: Relative tolerance in adaptive timestepping.
 Defaults to 1e-3.
 * `dt`: Sets the initial stepsize.
 This is also the stepsize for fixed timestep methods.
 Defaults to an automatic choice.
+* `dtmax`: Maximum dt for adaptive timestepping.
+Defaults are package-dependent.
+* `dtmin`: Minimum dt for adaptive timestepping.
+Defaults are package-dependent.

+#### Fixed Stepsize Usage

+Note that if a method does not have adaptivity, the following rules apply:

+* If `dt` is set, then the algorithm will step with size `dt` each iteration.
+* If `tstops` and `dt` are both set, then the algorithm will step with either a size `dt`, or use a smaller step to hit the `tstops` point.
+* If `tstops` is set without `dt`, then the algorithm will step directly to each value in `tstops`
+* If neither `dt` nor `tstops` are set, the solver will throw an error.

+#### Advanced Adaptive Stepsize Control

+These arguments control more advanced parts of the internals of adaptive timestepping and are mostly used to make it more efficient on specific problems.

 * `internalnorm`: The norm function `internalnorm(u)` which error estimates are calculated.
 Defaults are package-dependent.
 * `gamma`: The risk-factor γ in the q equation for adaptive timestepping.
   Default is algorithm dependent.
-* `dtmax`: Maximum dt for adaptive timestepping.
-Defaults are package-dependent.
-* `dtmin`: Minimum dt for adaptive timestepping.
-Defaults are package-dependent.
 * `beta1`: The Lund stabilization α parameter.
 Defaults are algorithm-dependent.
 * `beta2`: The Lund stabilization β parameter.
 Defaults are